Java Tutorial: Basic Operators Examples

 int result = 100 + 200 * 2;

-There are a group of operators that classify into the following groups:
+There is a group of operators that can be classified into the following groups:

-We will learn by practice all of those Java operators groups using Netbeans.
+We will learn by practice all of those Java operator groups using Netbeans.

 Assignment Operators

-Java assignment operators assign the value on its right and the operand on its left.
+Java assignment operators assign the value on their right and the operand on their left.

 int age = 100;

-Above example describe that "int age" is the operand, "100" is the value, and "=" is the assignment operator.
-There are more than one Assignment operators, you can learn all of them the examples below.
+The above example describes that "int age" is the operand, "100" is the value, and "=" is the assignment operator.
+There is more than one Assignment operator; you can learn all of them from the examples below.

-Open the Netbeans application then create a new Java application project and give it the name `AssignmentOperators`.
-The newly created Netbeans Java application project will open the `AssignmentOperators` file automatically which it's the main and runnable Java application.
+Open the Netbeans application, then create a new Java application project and give it the name `AssignmentOperators`.
+The newly created Netbeans Java application project will open the `AssignmentOperators` file automatically, which is the main and runnable Java application.

 Java Tutorial: Basic Operators Examples - Netbeans Java Application

-Next, we will put all Assignment Operators examples inside the main method.
+Next, we will put all the Assignment Operators examples inside the main method.

 Java Simple Assignment Operator "="

-Simple and most used operators that assign a value on its right and operand on its left.
-It only uses one character or symbol "=".
+Simple and most used operators that assign a value on their right and an operand on their left.
+It only uses one character or symbol, "=".

 int a = 100;